Mumbai rain: Several low-lying areas inundated, local trains services hit

 The Regional Meteorological Centre in Mumbai has predicted light to moderate rain in Mumbai and its suburbs with the possibility of heavy rainfall at isolated places for the next 24 hours.

 Many low-lying areas in the city were inundated due to the heavy rain.
-In view of this, buses have been diverted on many routes, reported ANI.
+In view of this, buses were diverted on many routes.
+Several routes were later restored.

-Meanwhile, the Thane Municipal Corporation said that a resident was injured after a truck overturned near the Kopari area on Eastern Express Highway around 2 am amid heavy rains.
-The injured has been shifted to a hospital.
+Meanwhile, Thane Municipal Corporation said that a resident was injured after a truck, carrying tomatoes overturned near the Kopari area on Eastern Express Highway around 2 am.
+The resident has been shifted to a hospital.

+Visuals of the cleaning up operation showed a mountain of tomatoes piled up against the side of a flyover as an earth-mover tried to gather up the produce, according to NDTV.

 Heavy rains have been lashing Mumbai since Tuesday night, reported the Hindustan Times.
 On Wednesday, the weather agency had said that the intensity of rainfall was likely to reduce soon with light to moderate showers in isolated places.